Self-service exchanges and refunds for Azure Reservations

 - If needed, revise the quantity to return for each reservation.

-- If you select the auto-fill return quantity, you can choose to Refund all to fill the list with the full quantity that you own for each reservation or Optimize for utilization (7-day) to fill the list with a quantity that optimizes for utilization based on the last seven days of usage.
+- If you select the auto-fill return quantity, you can choose to Refund all to fill the list with the full quantity that you own for each reservation.
+Or, select Optimize for utilization (7-day) to fill the list with a quantity that optimizes for utilization based on the last seven days of usage.
 Select Apply.

 - At the bottom of the page, select Next: Purchase.